fastradiobeth/infrared_dark_python/README.md

     iii.
 Ambiguous at 70 (21 sources)

 #####Category III: Ambiguous at 160
-  - The emission at 160 microns may be signifiantly quieter but still visible, or may not be related to the 250 and 350 counterparts due to background or shape changes in the 160 emission.
-Subcategories of why the source is ambiguous will follow, along with any other properties noticed such as extinction in 70 microns.
+  - The source may appear 'quieter' but still visible at 160 microns, or it may not be clear whether the 160 micron emission is related to the clump, leading to ambiguity in whether a source is quiet at 160.
-  - Contains 119 sources (14.1)
+  - Contains 119 sources (14.1%)

-######Subcategories (first 200 only)
-    i.
-Appears bright at 70 (0 sources) ii.
-Quiet at 70 (27 sources)
-    iii.
-Extinction at 70 (7 sources)
-    iv.
-160 emission present but different shape (1 source)
-    v.
-Ambiguous at 70 (3 sources)

 #####Category IV: Unclassified
   - Some sources are very difficult to classify due to other bright features nearby.
 Some sources listed in a given map may also be outside the border, and therefore are not actually visible in the map.
 These are the two subcategories below.